Fertilizer Application Calculator

 Fertilizer needed = 5 lb N ÷ 0.20 = 25 lb of 20-5-10.

-If your lawn is uniform, you would spread 25 pounds of this fertilizer evenly across the entire 5,000 square foot area.
+If the lawn is reasonably uniform, you would spread 25 pounds of this fertilizer evenly across the entire 5,000 square foot area.
+If you plan to split the application in half, each pass would be 12.5 pounds over the same area.

 Worked Example: Field in Acres